 Niki meets with agent Mitch Raleigh.
 She confirms

-that her undercover status has not been compromised.
+that her undercover status has not been compromised by the murder.

 pg 131 • Backstory

 Elliot had died for his sins… (Dumas reflects.)
 Flashback.

 Is he frantic here or self-assured?
 First glimpse of Dumas’s

 sociopathic behavior—or save this trait for later?